Tips to Care for an Abused Dog

 Some specific measures include the following:

-Once appropriate background measures are in place, and the pet is on the mend, it is time to consider active rehabilitation in the form of desensitization.
+Once appropriate background measures are in place, and the dog is on the mend, it is time to consider active rehabilitation in the form of desensitization.
 Desensitization is the behavioral equivalent of homeopathy: A little bit of what ails (step-wise approach to feared person or situation) is employed under close control to do some good.

 Whether the “little bit” entails limited and controlled exposure to strangers or being left alone depends on the particular needs of the pet.
 Desensitization is best performed in conjunction with counter-conditioning – a process in which animals’ fear cues are associated with a positive (or, at least, different) response.
 The usual strategy is to replace a previously fearful response with an appetitive response using delicious food as the conditioner.

 With reference to training, as ethologist Konrad Lorenz once said, “Art and science aren’t enough; patience is the basic stuff.”
-This is especially true when it comes to rehabilitating formerly abused animals.
-Such animals present the greatest challenge, because they are not blank slates for inscription but rather have already been exposed to un-erasable unfortunate learning.
+This is especially true when it comes to rehabilitating formerly abused dogs.
+Such animals present the greatest challenge because they are not blank slates for inscription but rather have already been exposed to un-erasable unfortunate learning.
 However, this is not to say that amazing turnarounds cannot be achieved – for they can – only that trainers must work hard with such pets to superimpose new learning that will submerge earlier adverse learning experiences.